We’ve all heard the innovation adage, “think outside the box”.

 The second problem we face is breaking free of the LMS.

 Sometimes doing learning on an LMS makes sense.
 In a corporate, or work-integrated context, the LMS is usually designed well for compliance.
 In an education context they are great at distributing assignments and getting people to do quizzes.
 However LMSs generally provide a poor learner experience beyond the instructive linear learning mode.
 And because they are places where people must come to be compliant or submit overdue work, they are generally not places people want to go for non-directed engaging learning.

 LMSs provide average, one-learning-model-fits-all user experiences and they're associated with the place I go after 15 reminder emails.
 Hardly inspiring.
 No leaderboard or badge can make that better.
 Putting your bottom-up organisational change initiative or your problem based learning initiative on your existing LMS is probably the best way to kill any enthusiasm for it, assuming they don’t give up trying to navigate their way to your program to begin with.

-3) Empower Innovation: Fit for Purpose Solutions, User Experiences and Technology
+3. Empower Innovation: Fit for Purpose Solutions, UX and Technology